NzolaKiampava/Netflix-clone/README.md

 # Netflix-clone
 Netflix clone projecto made with ReactJs (Redux + Firebase)

-The full project is in master branch
+The full project is on master branch

 Click in the link to see the project :+1: https://netflix-clone-75965.web.app/